 Today we know for certain that these prototypes have not only survived but are in the collections of people who value and preserved them for their unique standing and reputation in the world of collectible toys and industry history.
 Collectors of such rare and unique prototype items were reluctant to provide resource materials for use in the design and development of the new figures due to their sensitive and fragile nature.
 Reference material for the ReAction figures were sourced from leaked online content along with interviews with from former Kenner Products employees.

-Starting a promotional campaign in San Diego Comic Con 2013, FUNKOxSuper7 released their first ALIEN ReAction figures at the convention.
+Starting with a promotional campaign in San Diego Comic Con 2013, FUNKOxSuper7 released their first ALIEN ReAction figures at the convention.
 These figures were inspired intimately by the old and largely forgotten prototypes.
 Their first release was a boxed pair of emulated test shot figures featuring the compression suited Kane and our charming little friend, the Alien.
 This package was the public’s first taste of what would become the now well known ReAction figure range.
 34 years had to pass for this release to happen; and it was only the beginning.

 Also at SDCC 2013, where these small blue limited edition facsimile figures were announced and initially made available, an ‘Early Bird’ marketing strategy similar to the one Kenner employed in late 1977 to make up for the high demand of Star Wars figures was launched by Super7 to service pre-order customers and provide them with a complete set of Series 1 ALIEN ReAction figures.
 It was extremely successful and launched an entire industry revival of retro ’70’s themed toys based on movies and television shows in the popular pocket size format.